 When you're treated at MD Anderson for penile cancer, some of the nation's top specialists focus their expertise on you.
-They communicate with each other – and with you – to ensure you receive the most advanced treatment with the least impact on your body.
+They communicate with each other – and with you – to ensure you receive the most advanced penile cancer treatment with the least impact on your body.

 Like all surgeries, penile cancer surgery often is more successful when performed by a specialist with a great deal of experience.
 This is particularly true for organ-preserving surgeries, Mohs surgery and plastic surgery reconstruction, which usually are used to treat penile cancer.